rahaprogramming/stock-predictor-advanced/README.md

 # stock-predictor-advanced

-This code is currently under construction - It's one of my side-projects,but you can contribute if you're interested.
+This code is currently under construction - It's one of my side-projects, but you can contribute if you're interested.
 Feel free to download the project and run it.
 You can call the predict_stock_price() function and pass in the filenames for the saved model, the news data, and the historical stock data:

 python
 <br/>